swcool/swcool.github.io/_posts/2013-12-04-markview-membership-features.md

    Password: mypassword
 ```

-MarkView user can send email to contact@baiyunconsulting.com to receive membership trial period for 5 days.
+MarkView user also can send email to contact@baiyunconsulting.com to receive membership trial period for 5 days.

 ##### Make sure 'Membership Access' button is Green before you use any membership features!
 ##### Don't forget to try out sample cases for each feature in below sections.